 Choosing a location management system and device is like choosing a mobile phone.
 You select a device that has the look and features you want, but you also have to consider the service provider that comes along with that phone.
 Similarly, if you find a location device you like, the technology that powers it needs to also meet your needs.

 What stage of Alzheimer’s is the person in now?
 Are they still active and driving?

 To hone in on the best device and service for your needs, ask yourself these questions:

 A person who is in the early stage of the disease may be fine with a car-based solution or pocket device while driving or going about his or her daily routine.
 A person who has more significant memory problems may need a wrist-worn device that is more difficult to lose or remove.
-See information about driving and Alzheimer's in our Dementia & Driving Resource Center.
+See information about driving and Alzheimer's in our Dementia and Driving section.

 Where does the person live: in an urban, rural or suburban setting?